8

 • 2

 $\begingroup$ I think this question it too broad.
 The correct amount of time to measure something depends on the question you want to answer with the data.
 For instance, if you want to know the average ground water level over the course of a year, then one year is the proper amount of time to measure.
-If you are interested in how the ground water level varies through climate cycles such as ice ages, then one year is not long enough. $\endgroup$ Apr 30, 2014 at 16:22
+If you are interested in how the ground water level varies through climate cycles such as ice ages, then one year is not long enough. $\endgroup$ Commented Apr 30, 2014 at 16:22

-• $\begingroup$ @Timror - I also think you should clarify the thing you are interested in, so the question becomes answerable. $\endgroup$ Apr 30, 2014 at 18:36
+• $\begingroup$ @Timror - I also think you should clarify the thing you are interested in, so the question becomes answerable. $\endgroup$ Commented Apr 30, 2014 at 18:36

 2 Answers 2